Lokmen15/hacking-recaptcha/README.md

 We are using selenium with Google Chrome, so we need a chromedriver.
 Please check the exact version of your chrome and download the right

 chrome driver from this page: https://chromedriver.chromium.org/downloads

+After downloading the chromedriver please replace it with the one already existing.

 Also please download the RetinaNet model file that will be used for object detection via this: